 were red.
 A closeup photo

-is available, Wikimedia has Kor Nielsen's closeup photo, and Google has a satellite view and a distant street view.
+is available, Wikimedia has Kor Nielsen's closeup photo, and Google has a distant 2009 street view.

 In August 2012, it was announced that the privately-owned lighthouse would be removed to make way for new development, and it was toppled on 18 October 2012.
-The Sylvan Lake Lighthouse Project is coordinating efforts to design and build a replacement lighthouse.
 The lighthouse was located at the Sylvan Lake Marina, at the southeast end of Sylvan